 Essentially, this is a government regulation that specifies, in chart form, the “table” obligation based on two variables: number of children and income of spouse required to pay support (the “payor”).
 The recipient spouse’s income is not a relevant determinant.

 If your children reside more than 40% of the time with each spouse, child support may still be payable by the higher income earner, but there is no defined or automatic formula.
-We can advise you of your potential rights or obligations.
+Our Richmond Hill child support lawyers can advise you of your potential rights or obligations.

 Breaking Down The Complexities Of Shared Expenses